 Nutrition: We should be looking to avoid refined carbohydrates (sweets, cakes, milk or white chocolate, pasta and most bread), processed foods (anything from a packet) and pollutants (anything that’s been sprayed with pesticides or fed with antibiotics) – because these things promote inflammation in our bodies, and constant inflammation will eventually make us dysfunctional in some way, whether that’s sick or injured.
 We function best when we eat food that is as natural as possible, and biased in favour of protein, essential fats and antioxidants.

 - TIP: Because, in the 21st century, sadly even healthy food is less nutritious than it was 50+ years ago, many people will also benefit from supplementing their diet in some way.
-Matt Lovell recommends that most people should be taking the following:
+Consultant sports nutritionist Matt Lovell recommends that most people should be taking the following:

 - A green supplement of some sort (I like Lean Greens – use discount code VICTORY10 for a 10% discount on all orders – and click here to read more about it)

-- A good antioxidant and multvitamin (I recommend Usana CellSentials – click here to read more)
+- A good antioxidant and multivitamin (I recommend Usana CellSentials – click here to read more)

-- A good omega 3 (I recommend EQ Pure Arctic Oil, or Eskimo Oil)
+- A good omega 3 (I recommend Eskimo Oil) – email us if you would like to arrange a discount.

-- A good essential amino supplement (we recommend Matt’s own R5 Aminos – click here to read more)
+- A good essential amino supplement (I recommend Matt’s own R5 Aminos – click here to read more)

 - TIP: However, for optimal results, you really need a bespoke supplementation regime, and this means testing.
 A good option is to take the USANA health questionnaire, which can help to explain how best you should supplement your diet; and/or I will also happily refer you to Matt himself for an individual nutritional workup.
 If you would like to discuss any of these options, please email me or ask me at your next session.